zhaohappy/cheap/README_en.md

 #### Threads

-cheap supports multi-threaded operations and makes multi-threaded development more elegant and simple.
+cheap supports multi-thread operations and makes multi-threaded development more elegant and simple.

 ##### thread create and termination